Zoey eCommerce Review - Easy To Use eCommerce Website Builder

-Whilst you are making your changes at any time you can “view my store” to see the effect in real time.
-The only other website builder that I've covered so far that his this degree of “drag and drop” flexibility is Wix and its clear that plenty of development money has been sunk into making the interface as easy to use as possible.
+While you are making your changes at any time, you can “view my store” to see the effect in real time.
+The only other website builder that I've covered so far that his this degree of “drag and drop” flexibility is Wix and it is clear that plenty of development money has been sunk into making the interface as easy to use as possible.

 Categories And Products

-Some of the set up that you will need to contend with includes up-sells, cross sells, dimensional shipping, inventory, related products and there is a full suite of promotional and marketing tools at your disposal.
-I learned to hate Magento because of its complex set up but there is no doubt that as an eCommerce solution it presents the best range and depth of tools to do the job.
+Some of the setup that you will need to contend with includes upsells; cross-sells, dimensional shipping, inventory, related products and there is a full suite of promotional and marketing tools at your disposal.
+I learned to hate Magento because of its complicated setup, but there is no doubt that as an eCommerce solution it presents the best range and depth of tools to do the job.